syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ### Creating new column and renderer

-You can create a new column by deriving [GridColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumn.html) .
-New column renderer can be created by overriding the predefined renderer  in SfDataGrid.
+You can create a new column by deriving [GridColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumn.html) and new cell renderer can be created by overriding the predefined renderer in SfDataGrid.

 #### Creating custom column